LayerManager/layman/README.md

 ```

 ## Run standalone in production
-If you have existing GeoServer & PostGIS instance:
+This is the recommended way how to run it in production.
+You need GeoServer & PostGIS instances.
+Tested versions:
+- GeoServer 2.13.0
+- PostgreSQL 10.0
+- PostGIS 2.4
 ```bash
 cp .env.production .env